The Only Sales and Marketing Alignment Tool You Will Ever Need

 If you Google sales and marketing alignment, in about .45 seconds your search will return approximately 32,900,000 results.
 You’ll see amazing amounts of best practices, mind-blowing statistics, and perfect playbooks.
 Nearly all search results will provide you with top-level theories, fancy philosophies about the problem, and suggestions for getting sales and marketing teams in the same room to talk.
 Unfortunately, these suggestions only get to the symptoms of the problem, not the root cause.
 And with an “it’s that simple” conclusion, an actionable solution is left out.

 What company wouldn’t what those kinds of results just for getting sales and marketing on the same page?
 Why aligning sales and marketing teams so elusive?
-Why has only a handful of organizations figured it out?
+Why have only a handful of organizations figured it out?

 The Sales and Marketing Alignment Problem

-The root cause of the inability for sales and marketing teams to be aligned is bigger than you think.
+The root cause of the inability of sales and marketing teams to be aligned is bigger than you think.
 The real reason for your sales and marketing misalignment is nobody in your company is talking about your company the same way.
 It’s hard to hear.
 And most likely you’re at least somewhat skeptical.
 And that’s OK.

 During a Phoenix HubSpot User Group Meeting, I presented this concept.
 After delivering the problem statement I was met with silence.
 Then I asked two women who worked in the same company’s marketing department to help me conduct an experiment.